Below are three videos from my recent concert in St John's Church in Glastonbury - thank you George for recording them!

 Hey, They will, they will become stranger still.

-An old man at the car boot sale
+Old man at a car boot sale

 Buying toy cars each week without fail